Plumbing contractors in

 How to Get Licensed

-Complete 4 years verifiable plumbing experience or state-approved apprenticeship program.
-Document work history with employer verification forms.
+Complete 4 years plumbing experience under licensed contractor OR finish state-approved apprenticeship program.
+Document all experience with employer verification forms.

-Schedule and pass Indiana plumbing contractor examination ($50 fee).
-Exam covers Indiana Plumbing Code, business law, and safety regulations.
+Schedule and pass Indiana plumbing contractor exam. $50 exam fee.
+Covers state plumbing code, business law, and safety regulations.
+75% passing score required.

-Purchase $25,000 surety bond from approved provider.
+Purchase $25,000 surety bond from licensed surety company.
 Bond protects consumers and must remain active throughout license period.
+Annual premium typically $250-500.

 About This Market